Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Enter the seller’s name (the business selling to the reseller)

-Step 4: Indicate what the business does, the products that are sold, and the seller’s permit number.
+Step 4: Indicate what the business does, the products sold, and the seller’s permit number.

 Step 5: Enter any producer exemptions.
 This section is only used by a few industries where all goods are tax-exempt.